-With an all white wedding, you're going to lose the beauty and individuality of the flowers unless you pick darker linens, points out Jen Stone from Stonekelly Events.
-Consider adding some depth to your all white bouquets and centerpieces by mixing in greenery and/or pale pink blooms to make the white really stand out.
+With an all-white wedding, you're going to lose the beauty and individuality of the flowers unless you pick darker linens, says Jen Stone from Stonekelly Events.
+Consider adding some depth to your all-white bouquets and centerpieces by mixing in greenery or pale pink blooms to make the white really stand out.

-We hate to be the bearers of bad news, however, most people won't have a white outfit that's wedding appropriate, and they may not want to buy one, warn Natasha Burton and Jennifer Arreguin, co-founders of Santa Barbara-based event planning company Swoon California.
+We hate to be the bearers of bad news, however, most people won't have a white outfit that's wedding-appropriate, and they may not want to buy one, say Natasha Burton and Jennifer Arreguin, co-founders of Santa Barbara-based event planning company Swoon California.
 "Having a strict dress code like this is not only a lot to ask of people, it could result in guests wearing white but not dressing up the way you had hoped they would."

-If you have your heart set on an all white wedding and there's no changing your mind, CEO of Elegant Affairs Andrea Correale says you need to be clear, in your save the dates for example, that everyone must come dressed in white.
+If you have your heart set on an all-white wedding and there's no changing your mind, then fear not.
+Andrea Correale, CEO of Elegant Affairs, suggests being explicit in your save-the-dates, for instance, that everyone must come dressed in white.
 "Also be sure to talk to your waiter and catering company because this may be a cost factor," she notes.
-And by clear, be certain to let guests know whether you'd like them in bright white or if ivory/cream and white with a pattern is okay too, insist Burton and Arreguin.
+And by clear, be certain to let guests know whether you'd like them in bright white or if cream and white with a pattern is okay too, insist Burton and Arreguin.

-Unless you decide to rock a frock that isn't white!
-Another idea would be to have the bridesmaids wear short dresses if yours is long or vice versa, recommends wedding planner Kelli Corn of Kelli Corn Weddings & Events.
+Unless, of course, you decide to take the alternative route and rock a dress that isn't white.
+Another idea would be to have the bridesmaids wear short dresses if yours is long or vice versa, says wedding planner Kelli Corn of Kelli Corn Weddings & Events.
 You can also apply this rule to all female guests.
-Just note that, as we mentioned above, it could cause some annoyance.
+Just note that, as we mentioned above, it could ruffle some feathers.

 From a catering perspective, Michael Waiser of Michael Scott Events advises against serving up any saucy foods that could be disastrous for an all-white dress code.
 Sorry BBQ lovers, but it's simply not meant to be.

-It's your time to shine, after all!
-"As a planner, you should always know what the bride is wearing so you can design the day around her and make her the chandelier in the room," explains Larry Scott, Creative Director and Owner of Lawrence Scott Events.
+This is your time to shine, after all.
+"As a planner, you should always know what the bride is wearing so you can design the day around her and make her the chandelier in the room," says Larry Scott, Creative Director and Owner of Lawrence Scott Events.
 For instance, if the bride is in a traditional white dress with a lot of details, the room should be minimal, he says.
 On the other hand, "If the bride wants a lot of white lace and details in the venue, her dress should be more modern and simple."

-"If you're going for an all-white look, it's important to make sure your venue is in line with that theme or is okay with you changing things for the night," notes Corn.
+"If you're going for an all-white look, it's important to make sure your venue is in line with that theme or is okay with you changing things for the night," Corn says.